 About the ad-only emails – that’s how I help support my newsletter publishing business

 How long do these emails take to write?
-About 5-6 hours, not counting all the time I spend on Facebook, appraiser email discussion groups, emails of lender news, speaking with appraisers, etc. I was getting a “bad attitude” about spending so much time on them.
+About 5-6 hours, not counting all the time I spend researching Facebook, appraiser email discussion groups, emails of lender news, speaking with appraisers, etc. I was getting a “bad attitude” about spending so much time on them.

 Do you endorse the advertisers?

+What if I am not getting your email newsletters?
 Email is not a very reliable communication method.
-They get sent to spam (by your ISP, gmail, spam filter on your computer, etc.), get accidentally deleted or put in the wrong folder, etc. If you don’t know what is happening, call us.
+They get sent to spam (by your ISP, Gmail, spam filter on your computer, etc.), get accidentally deleted or put in the wrong folder, etc. If you don’t know what is happening, call us at 510-865-8041 or send an email to firstname.lastname@example.org.
 We have a detailed history of what happened to every email we sent you.

 How do these free email newsletters differ from the paid Appraisal Today newsletter?